 This technique is a great way to quiet your nerves and give you confidence.
 It frees you up to do your best on the exam.
 It will not, obviously, allow you to answer a question for which you do not know the answer.
 It is not a substitute for study!

-I have seen this technique raise nervous test-takers’ GRE scores by over 150 points, and my own personal experience has shown its power.
-The technique is also a staple of sports psychology as well as modern psychology’s covert conditioning and cognitive behavioral therapy.
+I have seen this technique raise nervous test-takers’ GRE scores by over 15 points, and my own personal experience has shown its power.
 Give it a try.
 What do you have to lose?